It All Begins With Your Decision To Be The Star In The Crowd

 Tactics for Applicant Tracking Systems

 Many potential employers use applicant tracking systems to scan your curriculum vitae.
-Include specific keywords from the job description so your CV passes the first filter.
+Include specific keywords from the job description to ensure your CV passes the first filter.
 Choose the right keywords that match the job responsibilities.

-Adding your social media strategy or an online portfolio link near your LinkedIn profile is useful.
+Adding your social media strategy or an online portfolio link near your LinkedIn profile is applicable.
 Confirm you have no grammatical errors so the system doesn’t misread your content.

 Finalising Your CV